PannetonB/Ocean-Optics-spectro-with-usb4java-in-R/docs/OO_USB4000_w_usb4java_in_R.md

 * list with 3 components:
     1. name: name of the USB device
     2. version: name of device with version number
     3. serialno: serial number

-## getWavelengths(usbObjects, usbDevice){
+## getWavelengths(usbObjects, usbDevice)
 To get the wavelength vector by reading the wavelength calibration coefficients

 INPUTS: